stephencrowell/lungair-fhir-server/README.md

 With the initial setup finished, there are two ways to use `lungair-fhir-server`:
 1. Use one of the existing data sources, such as the random data generator used for testing, or the data source that takes NICU data from a downloaded MIMIC-III dataset.
-2. Create our own `PatientDataSource` to populate our own custom patient and observation data into a FHIR server.
+2. Create your own `PatientDataSource` to populate custom patient and observation data into a FHIR server.

 ### Random data